Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Headache.md

 It is the **most common** headache.
 No known etiology, probably multifactorial.
 There is a *lack* of photophobia, ponophobia, or aura.
 It is considered chronic when >15 days/month

 ## Migraine headache
+Migraine pathophysiology is incopletely understood.
+The most likely theory is the "cortical spreading depression" theory.
+This involves a wave of nerve depolarisation across the cerebral cortex.
+This *activates* the [[Trigeminal nerve]], causing paine

+Migraine headaches has episodic phases that goes through phases:
+1. Prodrome
+2. Aura
+3. Headache

 ## Cluster headache